kunal-kushwaha/Competitive-Programming-Resources/README.md

 - How to Solve It - A New Aspect of Mathematical Method
 - Problem Books in Mathematics -  by K. Bencsath P.R.
 Halmos
 - The Art and Craft of Problem Solving, 3rd Edition
+- Cracking the Coding Interview: 150 Programming Questions and Solutions

 ## Video Tutorials
 - https://www.youtube.com/channel/UCBr_Fu6q9iHYQCh13jmpbrg